 14. Maqāla fī ͑ l-makāyyīl wa al-awẓān

-Īlyā al-Maṭrān was the Archbishop of Nisibin (north Mesopotamia) in the first half of the IIth century.
-His Maqāla fī ͑ l-makāyyīl wa al-awẓān (Treatise of measures and weights) is essentially of practical interest, but it is based on the theory of the steelyard as elaborated in earlier Arabic works, and mixes theoretical and practical considerations.
+Īlyā al-Maṭrān was the Archbishop of Nisibin (north Mesopotamia) in the first half of the 11th century.
+His Maqāla fī ͑ l-makāyyīl wa al-awẓān (Treatise of measures and weights) is essentially of practical interest, but it is based on the theory of the steelyard as elaborated in earlier Arabic works, and mixes theoretical and practical considerations37.

 15. Irshād dhawī al-’irfān ilā ṣinā’at al-qaffān